kazurayam/ListenBrowserConsoleLogInPlaywright/README.md

 $ npm init playwright@latest
 ```

-In the project directory, a file `Tests-examples/demo-todo-app.spec.ts` will be created.
-You can execute by the following command:
+In the project directory, a set of sample test scripts will be generated .
+You can execute tests by the following command:

 ```
 $ npx playwright test